-- ▶ Quit any programs that are active. - Switch to the Service Mode before you remove sensors from the assembly. - ▶ If you need to test the cleaning function while cleaning is in progress, wear protective clothing, goggles and gloves or take other suitable measures to protect yourself.
+- Quit any programs that are active.

+- Switch to the service mode.

+- ► If testing the cleaning function while cleaning is in progress, wear protective clothing, goggles and gloves or take other suitable measures to protect yourself.

 Types of cleaning

 The user can choose from the following cleaning types: